-:base-directory Directory containing publishing source files :publishing-directory Directory (possibly remote) where output files will be published. :preparation-function Function called before starting publishing process, for exam- ple to run make for updating files to be published.
+:base-directory Directory containing publishing source files :publishing-directory Directory (possibly remote) where output files will be :preparation-function published.
+Function called before starting publishing process, for example to run make for updating files to be published.

 1 'org-publish.el' is not yet part of Emacs, so if you are using 'org.el' as it comes with Emacs, you need to download this file separately.
 Also make sure org.el is at least version 4.27.